On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Introduction

+- Analytic integrability implies polynomial integrability, since each homogeneous part in $P$ of an analytic integral is a first integral itself, see \cite[p.
+107]{kd} (the converse is obvious);

+- In the case, when $\Sigma$ is a simply connected {\it complete surface of constant curvature} and the boundary $\partial\Omega$ is smooth and connected, polynomial integrability is equivalent to the existence of a polynomial integral as above in a neighborhood of the unit tangent bundle to $\partial\Omega$ in $T\Sigma|_{\Omega}$, by S.V.Bolotin's results \cite{bolotin0, bolotin, bolotin2}, see Theorem \ref{algnew} below.
+In this case each first integral that is just polynomial in $P$ is {\it globally analytic} on $T\Sigma$, see \cite[proof of proposition 2]{bolotin2} and Theorem \ref{algnew}. \end{remark}

+The {\bf Polynomial Birkhoff Conjecture} states that {\it if a convex planar billiard with smooth boundary is polynomially integrable, then its boundary is a conic.} The Polynomial Birkhoff Conjecture together with its generalization to billiards with piecewise smooth (may be non-convex) boundaries on simply connected complete surfaces of constant curvature was first stated and studied by S.V.Bolotin \cite{bolotin, bolotin2} and later studied in joint papers of M.Bialy and A.E.Mironov \cite{bm, bm2, bm3}.
+In the present paper we give a complete solution of the Polynomial Birkhoff Conjecture in full generality (Theorems \ref{thal0} and \ref{thal}).

-\begin{remark} The Algebraic Birkhoff Conjecture and its extension to planar billiards with piecewise-smooth and even non-convex boundaries are important and interesting themselves, {\it independently on a potential solution of the classical Birkhoff Conjecture.} They lie on the crossing of different domains of mathematics, first of all, dynamical systems, algebraic geometry and singularity theory. {\it They are not implied by the classical Birkhoff Conjecture.} For the general case of piecewise-smooth boundaries this is obvious.
-Even in the case of smooth convex boundary, while the algebraicity condition is a very strong restriction, the condition of just non-constance of a polynomial integral on the unit energy level hypersurface is topologically weaker than the independence condition in the Liouville integrability, which requires independence of the additional integral and the energy on a whole neighborhood in $T\rr^2|_{\Omega}$ of the unit tangent bundle to the boundary.
-It is known that for a billiard in any surface $\Sigma$ analytic integrability implies polynomial integrability (the converse is obvious), and the polynomial integral non-constant on the level hypersurface $\{|P|=1\}$ can be chosen homogeneous in $P$.
-Indeed, each homogeneous part of the Taylor series in $P$ of an analytic (polynomial) integral is a first integral itself, and one can choose a homogeneous part that is non-constant on the latter hypersurface, if the initial (non-homogeneous) integral is not a function of $|P|$. \end{remark}
+\begin{remark} The Polynomial Birkhoff Conjecture and its generalization are important and interesting themselves, {\it independently on a potential solution of the classical Birkhoff Conjecture.} They lie on the crossing of different domains of mathematics, first of all, dynamical systems, algebraic geometry and singularity theory. {\it They are not implied by the classical Birkhoff Conjecture.} For the general case of piecewise-smooth boundaries this is obvious.
+Even in the case of smooth convex boundary, while the polynomiality condition is a very strong restriction, the condition of just non-constance of a polynomial integral on the unit velocity level hypersurface is topologically weaker than the independence condition in the Liouville integrability, which requires independence of the additional integral and the energy on a whole neighborhood in $T\rr^2|_{\overline\Omega}$ of the unit tangent bundle to the boundary. \end{remark}

-In the present paper we give a complete solution of the Algebraic Birkhoff Conjecture for billiards with piecewise smooth not necessarily convex boundary in every surface of constant curvature (Theorems \ref{thal0} and \ref{thal}).